Rosenzweig, Jones, Horne and Griffis provides expertise in all areas of family law including:

 Divorce affects, directly or indirectly, virtually every family in the country.
 In the State of Georgia, there are thirteen grounds for divorce.
 One ground is that the marriage is irretrievably broken (sometimes referred to as the no-fault ground).
 The other 12 grounds for divorce in Georgia are fault grounds.

-If there is an agreement between the parties, court attendance may not be necessary.
+If there is an agreement between the parties, you may not have to attend court.
 Our attorneys pride themselves in the ability to assist non-litigation seeking clients in resolving their family law matters outside of court.
-However, should there be a disagreement as to any matter making court intervention necessary, our experienced attorneys are prepared to litigate the case for a favorable outcome to our clients.
+However, sometimes you can’t solve your disagreements outside court.
+Then, it’s even more important to have an experienced team like Horne & Griffis in your corner.